Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions: Method

-{\em On the fundamental differences between our log-barrier extensions and penalties:} It is important to note that making the log-barrier extension gradually harder by increasing parameter $t$ is not a crucial difference between our formulation and standard penalties.
-In fact, we can also make standard penalties stricter with a similar gradual increase of $t$ (we will present experiments on this in the next section).
-The fundamental differences are: \begin{itemize} \item A penalty does not act as a barrier near the boundary of the feasible set, i.e., a satisfied constraint yields null penalty and gradient.
-Therefore, at a given gradient update, there is nothing that prevents a satisfied constraint from being violated, causing oscillations between competing constraints and making the training unstable; See Figs. \ref{fig:learning_curves} (a) and (d) for an illustration.
-On the contrary, the strictly positive gradient of our log-barrier extension gets higher when a satisfied constraint approaches violation during optimization, pushing it back towards the feasible set. \item Another fundamental difference is that the derivatives of our log-barrier extensions yield the implicit dual variables in Eq. \eqref{implicit-dual-barrier-extension-initial}, with sub-optimality and duality-gap guarantees, which is not the case for penalties.
+A penalty does not act as a barrier near the boundary of the feasible set, i.e., a satisfied constraint yields null penalty and gradient.
+Therefore, at a given gradient update, there is nothing that prevents a satisfied constraint from being violated, causing oscillations between competing constraints and making the training unstable.
+On the contrary, the strictly positive gradient of our log-barrier extension gets higher when a satisfied constraint approaches violation during optimization, pushing it back towards the feasible set.

+Another fundamental difference is that the derivatives of our log-barrier extensions yield the implicit dual variables in Eq. \eqref{implicit-dual-barrier-extension-initial}, with sub-optimality and duality-gap guarantees, which is not the case for penalties.
 Therefore, our log-barrier extension mimics Lagrangian optimization, but with implicit rather than explicit dual variables.
-The detailed proof of Prop. \ref{prop:duality-gap-log-barrier-extension} in the Appendix clarifies how the $\lambda^*_i$'s in Eq. \eqref{implicit-dual-barrier-extension-initial} can be viewed as implicit dual variables. \end{itemize}